 Sounds like a good idea, right?
 You are the first result on Google when someone searches for your keyphrases.

-The trouble is, by 2021, everybody has been doing this for years.
+The trouble is everybody has been doing this for years.
 And how many people do you think have targeted your keyphrase?

 Use the “What is content marketing” example.